A common human struggle

-The course is open to all participants.
-Participants who have not completed FW101 and FW201 of the Faithwalking Core Four will have an extra assignment to be familiar with some helpful concepts.
+This course is open to all participants.
+Participants who have not completed introductory Faithwalking courses may be asked to complete an extra assignment to help them become familiar with some helpful concepts.

 Hearing other people's stories and doing this work alongside them is a really powerful experience - Read more.Angela